Exploring the link between Lyme disease and mold illness

-Humans contract Lyme disease mainly through tick bites, with symptoms typically beginning about three to 30 days after the bite.
-The bacterium that causes Lyme disease is called Borrelia burgdorferi and sometimes, Borrelia mayonii, according to the Centers for Disease Control.
+Humans contract Lyme disease mainly through tick bites, with symptoms typically beginning about three to thirty days after the bite.
+According to the Centers for Disease Control (CDC), the bacterium that causes Lyme disease is called Borrelia burgdorferi and sometimes, Borrelia mayonii.

-The CDC estimates that each year 476,000 Americans are diagnosed and treated for Lyme disease.
+The CDC estimates that 476,000 Americans are diagnosed and treated for Lyme disease each year.
 While most recover from the infection with the help of antibiotics, Lyme disease can lead to chronic problems if it’s left untreated.
-Initial symptoms of Lyme disease include a rash that resembles a bull’s eye as well as flu-like symptoms.
-Advanced stages of Lyme disease may cause severe headaches, neck stiffness, more rashes, facial palsy, arthritis, joint swelling, pain in muscles and joints, heart palpitations, dizziness, inflammation of the brain and spinal cord, nerve pain and shooting pains in the hands and feet, according to the CDC.
+Initial symptoms of Lyme disease include a rash that resembles a bull’s eye and flu-like symptoms.
+Advanced stages of Lyme disease may cause severe headaches, neck stiffness, more rashes, facial palsy, arthritis, joint swelling, pain in muscles and joints, heart palpitations, dizziness, inflammation of the brain and spinal cord, nerve pain, and shooting pains in the hands and feet, according to the CDC.

 Examining the link between Lyme disease and mold exposure

-Recent studies show that exposure to mold is a potential concern for those suffering from Lyme disease.
-Symptoms of Lyme disease and mold illness can be quite similar, according to Dr. Raj Patel who has personally suffered from both diseases.
-Patel said he had previously recovered from a Lyme disease infection, but then his Lyme disease symptoms came back after he was exposed to mold.
+Recent studies show that mold exposure is a potential concern for those suffering from Lyme disease.
+According to Dr. Raj Patel, who has personally suffered from both conditions, Lyme disease and mold illness symptoms can be quite similar.
+Patel said he had previously recovered from a Lyme disease infection, but his Lyme disease symptoms came back after he was exposed to mold.
 Dr. Raj Patel concluded that almost half of all unresolved cases of Lyme disease could be due to mold exposure.